maximkhvatovv/spring-bean-lifecycle/README.md

 Construct BeanDefinitions

-Pass each BeanDefinition through BeanFactoryPostProcessors

 Sort BeanDefinitions

+Pass BeanDefinitions through each BeanFactoryPostProcessor

 for each BeanDefinition{
   - Invoke Bean Constructor